 - The place or the social settings where a person first used substances: it may be harder for a person to resist use when under these influences.

 - People—friends or family who engage in substance use may have both led a person to first use substances and may contribute to prolonged use, making it hard to stop.

 What Can You Do To Prevent Addiction?

 What is clear here, is that addiction may result from any combination of genetic and environmental factors.
-People may not necessarily be affected by addiction if they have many genetic traits that makes them susceptible, or if they grew up in a substance-heavy environment filled with social factors that predispose them to substance abuse—but they are more likely to in that situation.
-Likewise, people could have very few genetic traits which dispose them to substance abuse, grow up in an environment far from addiction, and still develop an addiction.
+People may not necessarily be affected by addiction if they have many genetic traits that makes them susceptible, or if they grew up in a substance-heavy environment filled with social factors that predispose them to substance use—but they are more likely to in that situation.
+Likewise, people could have very few genetic traits which dispose them to substance use, grow up in an environment far from addiction, and still develop an addiction.
 There is no single cause of addiction.

 What can be done in the face of such troubling facts is prevention.
 Prevention can begin early; in fact, it is important to have protective factors in place early on to better ensure a person’s defense against addiction.
-For example, making sure that children grow up in a stable environment, free from substance abuse, with access to necessary education is a great preventative method.
+For example, making sure that children grow up in a stable environment, free from substance use, with access to necessary education is a great preventative method.